Want more relevant content? Let us know what year you will graduate high school.

 This should be obvious, but it is worth clarifying: anything that you do for class does not count as an extracurricular.
 This includes any extra credit work you have chosen to undertake or other instances of “going the extra mile” for a course.
 Ultimately, it is assumed that your grades will accurately reflect all of the work that you devote to preparing for you classes.
 With this understanding, you should refrain from referencing any work in your extracurricular section if it relates to a class on your high school transcript.

 While there is no threshold amount of time that you need to devote to an activity to consider it a legitimate extracurricular, you should certainly not consider anything that does not involve a regular time commitment as one of your extracurricular activities.
-For example, if you are part of a club that does not require you to attend meetings or contribute time and energy, you should not include this in your list of extracurricular activities, even if you are nominally a member.
+For example, if you are part of an organization that does not require you to attend regular meetings or contribute time and energy, you should not include this in your list of extracurricular activities, even if you are nominally a member.

 We advise this for two reasons.
 The first pertains to honesty; claiming an activity as an extracurricular implies that you devote time to it.
 If in fact you do not spend time contributing to an organization, you should not feel comfortable citing it to demonstrate involvement or productivity.

 Secondly, you should aim for quality over quantity in your list of extracurriculars.
 It is much more meaningful to participate substantively in a few clubs than at minimum required capacity in many.
-Thus, you should not feel pressured to list every organization you have ever come into contact with in order to impress adcoms with your level of involvement and productivity.
-Your dishonesty will be quite transparent.
+Thus, you should not feel pressured to list every organization you have ever come into contact with in order to impress admissions counselors with your level of involvement and productivity.

-Not only should an extracurricular be something to which you devote a significant and regular amount of non-studying time, but it should also be a cause in which you are emotionally invested.
-Generally, it happens naturally that students care about their extracurriculars.
+Not only should an extracurricular be something to which you devote a significant and regular amount of non-studying time, but it should also be something in which you are emotionally invested.
+Generally, it happens naturally that students care about their extracurriculars, however such isn’t always the case.
+And while it’s great to challenge yourself and try new things, you shouldn’t pick up new activities that you don’t care about just to impress admissions counselors.
 Thus, this point should doubly serve as a criterion and a reminder.
-As you prepare for interviews, do not forget to think critically about why you are part of an organization.
-Be able to identify and communicate both in writing and verbally what drove you to pursue a given activity.

 This last item is a bit of a trick question—in reality, it is hard to find something that you can’t learn from.
 If you’ve made it this far, you should be able to think about a lesson you have learned from the activity you have in mind.

-Thus, consider this a reminder: think carefully about each of the activities that you claim as extracurriculars, and be prepared to discuss at least one thing you have learned from doing them.
-While admissions committees are certainly interested in hearing about the content of your work and will be impressed if you have achieved significantly in your academic pursuits, they are equally interested to hear about what you have learned from these activities beyond your ostensible accomplishments.
-Colleges are looking to build a class of students who learn readily, and they will be looking for evidence that you are such a person.
+Thus, consider this a reminder: think carefully about each of the activities that you claim as extracurriculars, and be prepared to discuss at least one thing you have learned from doing each of them.
+While admissions committees are certainly interested in hearing about the content of your work and will be impressed if you have had significant achievements in your academic pursuits, they are equally interested in hearing about what you have learned from these activities beyond your ostensible accomplishments.
+Colleges are looking to build a class of students who learn readily and are eager to contribute their experiences to the campus community.

 Thinking Outside the Box